winglang/wing/README.md

 # The Wing language

 This strives to be a complete [wing](https://github.com/monadahq/rfcs/pull/4) language implementation.
-It's currently a WIP.
+It's a WIP.

 The project currently includes the [wingc](./wingc) compiler.

-In the (near?) future we expect the standard library to sit here too.
+In the (near?) future we expect an implementation of the [POCIX standard library](https://github.com/monadahq/rfcs/pull/10) to sit here too or at least the wing bindings to it.